home - Museums - Eco Museum on Straw Farming traditions back to museums

 November to December and April to May: Sunday from 3.00 PM to 6.00 PM

-Closed from January to March (open on request), during Easter and Christmas holidays
+Closed from January to March (open on request), except on Easter and Christmas holidays

 On the other days guided tours for groups on booking.